Valkyrja-Design/holo/README.md

 ## Holo

-Holo is a small dynamically-typed and interpreted language heavily inspired from [Lox](https://craftinginterpreters.com) and written in Rust
+Holo is a small dynamically-typed and interpreted language heavily inspired from [Lox](https://craftinginterpreters.com), written in Rust

 ## TODO